 Key flavours and cooking styles: This region encompasses the Arabian Sea coastline, including the Konkan region, Mangalore, Malabar and Kanyakumari.
 Fish and fresh coconut are the culinary signatures.

 This smart Michelin star Indian specialises in the seafood-centric cuisine of the south-west coast.
-Chef Sriram Aylur’s beautifully presented dishes include seafood moilee, Malabar lamb biryani, Manglorean chicken, raw jackfruit pilau with lentil dumplings, and hot vermicelli kheer with rose ice cream.
+Chef Sriram Aylur’s beautifully presented dishes include seafood moilee, Malabar lamb biryani, Manglorean chicken, and raw jackfruit pilau with lentil dumplings.

 Quilon, 41 Buckingham Gate, SW1E 6AF.